LeoHsuProgrammingLab/LeoHsuProgrammingLab.github.io/_pages/about.md

 At the same time, I am a master's student in the Department of Forestry and Environmental Resources Conservation at NTU.
 I work on efficient Android mobile application development of forest survey and forest mensuration.
 My aspiration is to apply AI and software to different domains such as forestry and healthcare.

 I was a student athlete when I studied in bachelor's degree at NTU.
 I had been the captain of [NTU Owls](https://www.facebook.com/ntubasketballteam/) from 2019 to 2021.
+I led the team to be the only team without any basketball-specialized student in Division 1 in Taiwan.
+I have been a super Lakers fan since 2007-08 season.
+My favorite player is Kobe Bryant.
+After he retired, I enjoyed Rajon Rondo's game, and I tried hard to imitate both of them in my

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.